Seagate/cortx-motr/doc/dev/ldrr2/usecases/nw-requirements.rst

    * - **trigger**
      -
    * - **requirements**
-     - It should be possible to connect LR to Cisco, Juniper, Arista and Mellanox switches
+     - It should be possible to connect LR to Cisco, Juniper, Arista and Mellanox switches.
+   * - **assumptions**
+     - Switches needs to support rdma
+       Number of ports and their speeds should be same
    * - **interaction**
      -